Spring Studio Assistantship

 Time Requirements: People with full-time responsibilities (school/job) are highly discouraged from applying as they are unable to take full advantage of the program and its benefits.
 Assistants often seek part-time employment.
 Assistants’ part-time jobs are taken into consideration when scheduling.

-Each Studio Assistant is assigned weekly studio responsibilities approximating 20 hours a week:
+Each Studio Assistant is assigned weekly Studio responsibilities supporting CMGS programming and studio related projects approximating 20 hours a week.

-- Third Thursday Performance Series (monthly; approximately 10 hours including dress rehearsal and performance)
+- Performance Glass Series (monthly: approximately 6 hours including dress rehearsal and performance)

-- Participation in the Visiting Artist Series, guest artist visits, and lectures
+- Working with/assisting the Visiting Artist Series, guest artist visits, and lecturers

 - Participation in two-day Studio sales (commission-free)

-- Three-hour mentored professional development workshops (detailed curriculum outlined below)
+- Weekly 3-hour mentored professional development workshops (detailed curriculum outlined below)

-- Two hours of personal hot shop time and partner assist for 2 hours
+- 2 hours a week of personal hot shop time (additional time available)

 Assistants are provided: